You are physically there.

 But because I was drowning in survival mode without the systems to sustain the work.

-The bills didn’t care if I was exhausted.
+The bills did not care if I was exhausted.

-Clients didn’t care if I slept three hours.
+Clients did not care if I had slept badly.

 The school run happened whether I was ready or not.